-The New Art Centre is the sole representative of the Barbara Hepworth Estate, and has worked closely with the family on a global exhibitions and sales programme.
+The New Art Centre represents the Barbara Hepworth Estate, and has worked closely with the family on a global exhibitions and sales programme for over two decades.

-Working closely with the artist's family, our joint aim is to increase public awareness of Hepworth's work and legacy.
+Our joint aim is to increase public awareness of Hepworth's work and legacy.
 This is achieved through an international programme of exhibitions, loans and research.
-The Estate periodically releases work to us that is for sale and it is our job to place them in prominent collections worldwide.
-A number of paintings and drawings are currently available.
-Please click here for further details.
+The Estate also releases work to us that we seek to place in prominent collections worldwide.
+You can access information about available works by Barbara Hepworth here and please do not hesitate to get in touch via email for further details.